Ruapehu District has two annual Citizen Awards.

 The Northern Ruapehu Award is decided by a committee comprising the Ohura Ward Councillor and Chairpersons of Taumarunui Ward Committee and National Park Community Board.

-Nominations for both the Waimarinio-Waiouru Citizen Award and the Northern Ruapehu Citizen Award open on Monday 1 August and close at 5.00pm om Friday 5 October 2018.
+Nominations for both the Waimarinio-Waiouru Citizen Award and the Northern Ruapehu Citizen Award open on 1 August and close at 5.00pm on Friday 4 October 2019.

 Criteria for Nominees